Nothing bests face-to-face connections when it comes to networking, relationship building and connecting with prospective clients.

-However, as a consultant or solopreneur, having a strong online presence in the world of social networks is also very critical for engagement, trust building and market expansion.
+However, as a consultant or solopreneur, having a strong online and brand presence in the world of social networks is also very critical for engagement, trust building and market expansion.

 In addition, technology changes and advances at such a rapid pace that trying to keep up with everything can be overwhelming at times.